shotgunsoftware/developer.shotgunsoftware.com/docs/en/toolkit/toolkit_basics_guides/editing_app_setting.md

 ## Find what setting controls the +New Task button

 Pipeline configurations are used to create new environments and customize existing environments based on the needs of each step in a pipeline.
-A pipeline configuration can override core Shotgun settings creating custom environments for each step in a project pipeline.
+A pipeline configuration can override core Shotgun integration settings creating custom environments for each step in a project pipeline.
 Taking over an existing configuration is the easiest way to develop a configuration specific to your pipeline needs.
 Settings can vary from the Shotgun core as much or as little as necessary to meet the needs of a project’s pipeline.
 This structure allows configurations to be lightweight adding only the settings that are different from the default values in the Shotgun core code.
 For this exercise you will override the default setting for adding a new task by taking over and editing a default configuration.

 **Step 11:** Select the **>** at the top right of the **File Open** window next to the **Project (name of project)**.